json-api/json-api/_format/1.1/index.md

 }
 ```

+A server **MAY** return a `201 Created` response with a document that contains
+no primary data if the requested resource has been created successfully and the
+server does not change the resource in any way (for example, by assigning an
+`id` or `createdAt` attribute).
+Other top-level members, such as [meta], could
+be included in the response document.

+> Note: Only servers that accept [Client-Generated
+IDs](#crud-creating-client-ids) can avoid assigning an `id` to a new resource.

 ##### <a href="#crud-creating-responses-202" id="crud-creating-responses-202" class="headerlink"></a> 202 Accepted

 If a request to create a resource has been accepted for processing, but the